timonforster/timonforster.github.io/_pages/publications.md

 <ol reversed>

 <li> <b>Forster, T.</b>, T. Stubbs, and A. Kentikelenis.
 2024.
 “Neoliberalism and health in global context: The role of international organizations” in <a href = "https://www.routledge.com/The-Routledge-Handbook-of-the-Political-Economy-of-Health-and-Healthcare/Primrose-Loeppky-Chang/p/book/9780367861360"><i>“The Routledge Handbook of the Political Economy of Health and Healthcare,”</i></a> eds.
 D. Primrose, R.D.
 Loeppky, and R. Chang.
-Routledge.</li>
+Routledge: 154—165.</li>

 <li> <b>Forster, T.</b>, T. Stubbs, and A. Kentikelenis.
 2022.
 “The politics of the International Monetary Fund” in <a href = "https://www.e-elgar.com/shop/gbp/handbook-on-the-politics-of-international-development-9781839101908.html"><i>“Handbook on the politics of international development,”</i></a> eds.
 M. Deciancio, P. Nemiña, and D. Tussie.
 Edward Elgar Publishing: 376—391. </li>